Skip navigation

 1. They’re usually full of plastic.
 60% of new clothes are made from synthetic fibres which never biodegrade and instead just break down into smaller and smaller parts, filling our waterways and oceans with microplastics.

-2. Non-synthetic clothes need significant amounts of water to produce.
+2. Non-synthetic clothes need vast amounts of water to produce.
 It can take 2700 litres of water to make one cotton t-shirt and cotton accounts for 24% of the world’s insecticide use.

 As an artist, you can play a role in promoting sustainable fashion.